 While mouthwashes may improve bad breath for the short term, the best way to improve bad breath is to follow a thorough oral care routine.
 Be sure to brush twice each day and floss at least once a day to remove odor-causing bacteria from the mouth, tongue and teeth.
 A tongue scraper, available in the dental section of your local pharmacy, is also an excellent way to combat bad breath.
-If you continue to have an on-going or chronic problem, your dentist may suggest an anti-microbial rinse.
+If you continue to have an on-going or chronic problem, your dentist in Durham may suggest an anti-microbial rinse.
 To keep your breath fresh between brushings try:

 - Rinse your mouth thoroughly with water after eating